Thursday, October 10, 2024

 Even with TV’s popularity growing, some people were still slower to adopt it.
 The late majority consisted of people who only bought a TV when it became even more affordable or socially expected.
 For some, there were cultural or personal reasons for not getting a TV earlier.
 For example, certain religious or conservative households might have viewed TV as unnecessary or even harmful.
 These laggards were the last group to adopt the technology, only doing so when it became almost unavoidable.

 This same adoption pattern can be seen today with new technologies like social media.
 Personally, I’ve chosen not to join particular platforms.
-In terms of Rogers' theory, I might be considered a laggard when it comes to social media in this way.
+In terms of Rogers' theory, I might be considered a behind when it comes to social media in this way.
 While I see the benefits, like staying connected and being up to date, I’ve weighed the downsides and decided they’re more significant for me.
 Privacy concerns, time consumption, and the pressure of constant engagement have kept me from adopting these platforms.

 Just like with TV, adopting new technology involves weighing the positives and negatives.
 For some, the benefits far outweigh the risks, while others may take their time or choose not to adopt at all.
 Whether it's TV or social media, everyone makes their choice based on their values, needs, and the costs and benefits they see.